phoe/articles/2022-xx-xx-static-let/static-let.md

 Well, that kinda makes sense.
 Let's try implementing `STATIC-LET*`, then.

 The naïve way would be to do it in terms of a nested `STATIC-LET`, and this is the approach we will take.
-The only exception is that we need to be able to properly handle declarations and splice them into proper places inside our code - and this is exactly where Serapeum's `PARTITION-DECLARATIONS` will come in handy.
+The only exception is that we need to be able to properly handle declarations and splice them into proper places inside our code - and this is exactly where Serapeum's `PARTITION-DECLARATIONS` will come in handy once more.

 ```lisp
 (defun parse-static-let* (bindings body env)